maylad31/invoice_unstructured_to_structured/README.md

 ## Model Description

-Took a small 1.5B model fine-tuned with RL (GRPO on Qwen2.5-Coder) and asked it to extract structured JSON from OCR text based on any user-defined schema.
+Took a small 1.5B model fine-tuned with RL (GRPO on Qwen2.5-Coder) and asked it to extract structured JSON from OCR text based on **any user-defined schema**.
 You can find the model and the gguf.(100% local).
 Still needs work but it works!

 ## How to Get Started with the Model